 Lens exchange surgery is done on an outpatient basis right here at our own facility.
 The actual surgery takes approximately 20 minutes, but like any surgery, there is some preparation beforehand.
 After a short stay in the post-operative recovery area, the patient may return home within a half-hour following the surgery wearing a bandage over that eye for one night only.
 The patient will be sent home to relax and refrain from strenuous activity.
 The patient will return the following morning to have the bandage removed and will be given prescription eye drops to guard against infection, along with complete instructions on how to care for your eye.

 While most patients notice an improvement to their vision the very next morning, it may take up to 4 weeks for the vision to stabilize.
-Full visual outcome will not be noticed until both eyes are implanted.
+The full visual outcome will not be noticed until both eyes are implanted.

 No, since the natural lens, which becomes a cataract, is replaced with an implant, you will never need to have cataract surgery later.
 Occasionally after the surgery, scar tissue may develop over the implant and the doctor may do a simple, painless, laser to remove the scar tissue.
 Once this is done, further surgery related to your lens may not be necessary.